-The spherical harmonic coefficients of degree 1 represent the distance between the center of mass of the Earth and its 'center of figure', which in practice is the center of a set of tracking stations on the surface of the Earth.
+The spherical harmonic coefficients of degree 1 represent the distance between the center of mass of the Earth and its 'center of figure', which in practice is approximated by the center of a set of tracking stations on the surface of the Earth.
 Because of their physical meaning, time changes in degree 1 coefficients can be expressed in several equivalent forms

 - As distances in mm along the Z (along the axis of rotation), X and Y axes;

 - As (fully normalized) coefficients of the geopotential;

 - As the changes in mass (per unit area) that would give rise to the geopotential coefficients, expressed either in kg/m^2 or cm of equivalent water thickness.

 The relation between these forms can be found in Swenson et al (2008), equations 5 and 4.